Navigate all the essential information to participate in person or virtually at the COP23

 Metro/ trams and buses are usually the preferred choice of transport for conference participants staying in Bonn, plus in the areas of Siegburg, Sankt Augustin, Beuel, Koenigswinter, and Bad Honnef, and along the intercity tram lines between Bonn and Cologne, including in the southern districts of Cologne.
 The metro (U-Bahn) stop closest to the Bula Zone of the November 2017 sessions is “Heussallee”, located 500m from the main entrance to the World Conference Centre.
 The “Deutsche Welle” bus stop (610 and 611 lines) is 100m away.

 Participants staying in downtown Cologne, west of Bonn towards Euskirchen, south of Bonn along the Rhine all the way to Koblenz, or in the picturesque wine-growing Ahr valley, can take any regional train (RE and RB) and will be able to get off at the brand-new train station “UN Campus” located only 800m from the Bula Zone’s main entrance.
+Railway reconstruction works going on in the region will affect travelling times and time tables, but the frequency of the schedule will be maintained.

 The conference’s two zones - the Bula Zone and the Bonn Zone - will be connected with each other, with the new train station and the “Heussallee” metro stop by dedicated electric shuttles.
 In addition, several hundred bicycles will be available at the Bula Zone and the Bonn Zone for free rental and use within the city.